1 hour ago

 February 26th 2020 / 0 comment

 Any time a new Drunk Elephant product drops it causes quite the stir in the office - the retinol cream got us particularly excited - so you can imagine how excited we were when we learned the brand is launching haircare.
 Make space in your shower for Drunk Elephant shampoo, conditioner, scalp scrub and detangling spray.
-It arrives in the US on March 1 and while we don't have a UK launch date yet we're checking our feeds religiously for news.
+It just arrived in the UK to a very warm reception.

 Drunk Elephant is famously free of what it calls 'The Suspicious 6': fragrance, and dyes, silicones, drying alcohol, essential oils, chemical sunscreens and SLS, ingredients that they believe are 'the root of almost every skin issue'.
 We expect the haircare range to be fully on-brand with ingredients that promote a healthy scalp as much as healthy hair.